Adjustment to life in the post natal period

-At easibirthing® we empower our clients to recognise and overcome unhelpful thoughts, and to gain a sense of control in their lives.
+At easibirthing® Fertility to Parenthood we empower our clients to recognise and overcome unhelpful thoughts, and to gain a sense of control in their lives.
 We enable you to reassess your identity as an individual and as a couple, your life’s goals and what your priorities are.

-As part of our post natal service, we also work with parents to empower and support them to overcome subconscious blocks to conception and decisions about future births, also previous birth-related or perinatal trauma.
+As part of our post natal support service, we also work with parents to empower and support them to overcome subconscious blocks to conception and decisions about future births, also previous birth trauma or perinatal trauma.
 In addition we work with birth partners who may have witnessed a traumatic birth experience.

 Back to client services